oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/install.md

 The operator requires helm version 2.14.2 and higher.

-For helm version 2.x, you should have initialized if you have not done so.
+For helm version 2.x, you should have initialized if it has not been done already.

 ```bash
 $ helm init